JamesDiDonato/CarND-Advanced-Lane-Finding/Report.md

 ```

 Finally, as the last step in the FitLaneLine(...) function, the curvature and center offset are displayed on the image as strings.

-![alt text][image12]

-The curvature is calculated for both left and right lane lines and then averaged.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.